The Coral Sea and Ribbon Reefs outstanding scuba diving expeditions

 Cod Hole get special attention as it has several human-sized 90 kg Potato Cod.
 Photographs and movies, In 1982, were used as part of a campaign to protect Potato Cod from commercial fishing.

 Not only were the images highly successful in protecting the Cod, but they also prompted making the area a marine sanctuary.
-To divers around the world, it showed how a perfect reef.
+To divers around the world, it showed how a perfect Reef is.

 Over thirty years later, the visibility is still perfect, the marine life healthy, and the Cod Hole dive site is still awing divers with excellent conditions and unbeatable marine life.